stumpapp/stump/docs/pages/faq.md

 ## Why Stump?

 There are some really solid, self-hostable, OPDS media servers out there.
-I've personally used [Komga](https://komga.org) the most.
-I started developing Stump becuase I thought it would be cool to learn what goes into making something like Komga myself.
+I started out using [Komga](https://komga.org).
+I initially started developing Stump becuase I thought it would be cool to learn what goes into making something like Komga myself.

 In general, Stump strives for the following:

-- Tiny footprint (~24MB compressed Docker image, ~36.8 MB compiled executable)
+- Small footprint and low resource usage
 - Efficiency and performance, even on less powerful hardware (e.g. Raspberry Pi)
-- Intuitive and easy to use interface
+- Intuitive, pretty, and easy to use interface
-- Enable a broad usage, supporting comics, managa, and other digital book formats (e.g. PDF, EPUB, CBZ/CBR)
+- Wide format support (e.g. PDF, EPUB, CBZ/CBR)

 ## What's compatibility like?